01

 Annual operating cost as a percentage of capex, by size band

-The 10 percent rule is folklore.
-The empirical band is 8 to 22 percent.
+The 10 percent rule has no traceable origin.
+The working range is 8 to 22 percent.
 Mid-points of practitioner working ranges, moderate use intensity.

 Where the money goes, on a typical 50 m